Today I’m sharing a 9-12 month sample baby feeding schedule and menu ideas. Grab the free printable download to have on hand.

 Make sure you’re picking something from each category every day and make sure you’re introducing a variety of textures.
 At this age, what they’re eating is just as much about learning and developing healthy habits + preferences as it is about nutrition.

-This baby feeding schedule is what I’ll try and feed Adelaide in a typical week although I find I rely more heavily on the snack list for weeks when we’re traveling, having company, or things are just a bit crazy.
+This baby feeding schedule is what I’ll try and feed baby in a typical week although I find I rely more heavily on snacks for weeks when we’re traveling, having company, or things are just a bit crazy.

-When it comes to the foods I serve along with Lil Bits Cereal, the preparation depends on your baby.
+When it comes to the foods the preparation depends on your baby.
 I serve things like broccoli and zucchini cooked so they’re very soft but at 10 months Adelaide could eat raspberries and apples cut into small pieces on her own.